ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 ### Running `rainbow_bridge` using sbatch scripts

-When running rainbow using a sbatch script it is not necessary to grab a computing node as this will be automatically deployed by the script.
+When running rainbow using a sbatch script it is not necessary to use `srun` as this will be automatically deployed by the script.
 Furthermore, rainbow can still be executed locally (see above) or remotely.
-We will focus in the last as this warranties we will always be running the lastest version of the pipeline.
+We will runnig /share/all/rainbow_bridge_unzipfix as this is the version currently (May 2025) working in SEDNA but eventually we will be running remotely to ensure we are using the lastest version of the pipeline.

 &nbsp;
 &nbsp;